Reporter Bob Condotta grades the Seahawks’ Week 1 loss to the Rams

 Quarterback

 Boy, it’s really hard to know how much to blame Smith for this one.
-The numbers were bleak, 16-for-26 for 112 yards, including 3-for-8 for 9 in the second half.
+The numbers were bleak, 16-for-26 for 112 yards, including 3-for-8 for 9 yards in the second half.
 But early on, he looked like the Smith of last year before everything fell apart.
 You could question the decision to throw a deep pass to DK Metcalf on a third-and-4 in the third quarter when it was 17-13 and Seattle just needed to get something going.
 But if that play worked, that would have been the something to get something going.
 On a day this bad, though, nobody is going to grade well.

 Grade: D